 9. Gastrointestinal Obstruction

-Gastrointestinal obstruction (also known as a bowel obstruction) is a complete or partial blockage that prevents solids or liquids from passing through the gastrointestinal tract (GI tract).
+Gastrointestinal obstruction (a bowel obstruction) is a complete or partial blockage that prevents solids or liquids from passing through the gastrointestinal tract (GI tract).

 The blockage can also decrease blood flow to the bowels.
 You must treat this as an emergency as soon as you suspect your dog has eaten something that could cause a blockage.